 Anchored soldier pile walls utilizing laced-together, back-to-back MC or C channel steel sections for the discrete vertical wall elements are not preferred.
 Lacing two channel sections together requires a large amount of fabrication and is inefficient for weight of steel per flexural resistance for each soldier pile beam.
 The preferred approach is to use HP or W steel sections with shop-prefabricated “windows” for the placement of the tieback anchors.

+Minimum Anchor Length is a consideration for external stability of anchored wall systems, in accordance with FHWA-IF-99-015, GEC 4, Section 5.8.3; in the event that it does not control, then Minimum Anchor Length shall be Minimum Unbonded Length + Minimum Bond Length.

 Both proof and performance tests in SS866 are sometimes called “proof tests” in other publications; investigative anchor pullout tests are sometimes referred to as “verification tests” in other publications.

 405.11 FOUNDATIONS

+When the Scope of Services for a rehabilitation project requires an assessment of an existing foundation, perform analysis of both the structural and geotechnical resistance of the existing foundation to be reused in accordance with BDM Section 305.

 The Department will allow the reuse of bridge foundations for rehabilitation projects provided each of the following items are met:

 A. There are no scour issues.